 - All faculty inquiries should be addressed to Joe Mitchem.

 - Carrels are assigned for study and research purposes.
 They are not intended to supplement or replace a departmental office.
 Office hours are not to be held in carrels.

 - Decorations and personal belongings should be kept to a minimum–bring only what you need to feel comfortable.
 This is meant as a courtesy to your carrel-mate, to decrease damage to walls and doors, and to lessen the chance of theft.

 - Do not block the window in your carrel door.
 It is necessary for staff to have full view of your carrel upon passing.

 - Please be considerate of others.
 Keep volume on radios and tape players turned down and, when possible, use headphones.

 - Keep the tower door closed.
 This helps to prevent disturbances to both you and other carrel occupants.

 - If the temperature in the tower or your carrel is uncomfortable, please report the problem to the Service Desk.

 - Any extended absence (more than two months) should be reported to the carrel staff and the carrel vacated prior to leaving town in order to create space for applicants needing use of a carrel.
 Reassignment may be made upon the patron’s return.

 * Repeated violation of any of the above rules and regulations may result in loss of carrel assignment.
 Please make every effort to abide by them and be courteous to other carrel occupants.
-Report all problems to the Circulation Desk.
+Report all problems to the Service Desk.
 Thank you!